e-Contract/eid-applet/eid-applet-jboss-as/src/main/assembly/README.txt

 === 1.
 Introduction

 This package contains a JBoss Application Server configured to ease the development of the FedICT eID Applet.
-It is based on JBoss AS 6.0.0.M1.
+It is based on JBoss AS 6.0.0.M3.

 === 2.
 Starting the server

 Under Linux execute the following:
 	cd bin
-	./run.sh &
+	./run.sh -c all &

 To bind JBoss AS on all network interfaces, start the server as follows:
 	cd bin
-	./run.sh -b 0.0.0.0 &
+	./run.sh -c all -b 0.0.0.0 &

 === 3.
 Stopping the server